 |Google Display Ads||Y%|

-If your answer is yes, then you are seriously getting your digital advertising wrong and need transformation.
+If your answer is yes, then you are seriously getting your advertising strategies wrong and need a digital marketing transformation.

 Because, this is completely against audience centricity as you have media vehicles at the center and not your audience.